mattconfusion/tdventure/notes.md

 - new_items: an array of items available to be picked up.
 The prompt for picking up items will be shown after the text output for the command.
 So you can walk trough a doorway and find coins on the floor.
 Yay!
 - set_flags: key-value pairs defining which flag is set to true or false by using this command.
 This will allow a certain action on a certain scene to alter the game behaviour in following actions/scenes.
 Again, use constants please.
 - repeats: an advanced option allowing you to create situations in which the same command must be repeated a number of times in order to work properly.
 This allows the game designer to envision nice tricks to challenge the player.
 The repetitions count will be reset every time the player exits the current scene.
 If not found it defaults to 1.
+- set_stats: key-value pairs defining which stat will be altered when the scenario is played, and how much
 - goto: finally, if the command can proceed, it will make the game point to the specified scene.
 If the value is "null" the scene won't change by using the current command.
 This can be useful to make the player perform multiple actions in the same scene, linking each one using flags and scenarios.

 #### Hiding items in scenes commands